On The Image Of The Hilbert Map: discussion of constraints

-\begin{proof}[proof of theorem \ref{acal}] We first prove that $\acal$ contains an open subset of $\bcal$.
-Since the image of the Hilbert map is contained in $\acal$, we only need to prove that the image of the Hilbert map contains an open subset of $\bcal$.
-The tangent space of $\hcal$ at a point $h$ is $C^{\infty}(X)$, and the tangent space of $\bcal$ at identity is the space of $m\times m$ hermitian matrices.
+Now we prove theorem \ref{thm-main}. \begin{proof}[proof of theorem \ref{thm-main}] The tangent space of $\hcal$ at a point $h$ is $C^{\infty}(X)$, and the tangent space of $\bcal$ at identity is the space of $m\times m$ hermitian matrices.
 We choose a basis $\{s_1,\cdots,s_m\}$ so that $\hilb(h)=I$.
 We then look at the tangent map of the Hilbert map

-Assume that 1 is not an eigenvalue of $\Delta$, then by using the Green operator and the Fredholm alternative, one sees that $\Delta \phi-\phi=f$ has a solution for any $f\in C^{\infty}(X)$.
+Since the eigenvalues of $\Delta$ are nonpositive and discrete, by using eigenfunctions as orthornormal basis, one sees that $\Delta \phi-\phi=f$ has a solution for any $f\in C^{\infty}(X)$.
 Then we claim that the tangent map is surjective in this case.
 It suffices to prove that the functions $(s_i,s_j)_h$, $1\leq i,j\leq m$, are linear independent on $X$.
 When $n=1$, we can choose local coordinates $z$ around a point $p$ such that $z=0$.
-Then since the sections $(s_i)$ are linearly independent, after some linear transformations, we can assume that the vanishing orders of $s_i, 1\leq i\leq m$ at $p$ is strictly increasing as $i$ increases.
-Then it is easy to see that the functions $(s_i,s_j)_h$, $1\leq i,j\leq m$ are linear independent.
+Then since the sections $(s_i)$ are linearly independent, after some linear transformations, we can assume that the vanishing orders of $s_i, 1\leq i\leq m$ at $p$ are strictly increasing as $i$ increases.
+Then it is easy to see that the functions $(s_i,s_j)_h$, $1\leq i,j\leq m$ are linearly independent.
 For $n>1$, we can choose a smooth curve passing through a point $p$ so that the sections $s_i, 1\leq i\leq m$ are still linearly independent on this curve.
-Then the same argument shows that the the functions $(s_i,s_j)_h$, $1\leq i,j\leq m$ are linear independent.
+Then the same argument shows that the functions $(s_i,s_j)_h$, $1\leq i,j\leq m$ are linearly independent.
 So the tangent maps is surjective.
 Then the inverse function theorem shows that the image of $\hilb$ contains an open neighborhood of $I$.
-Then by the convexity of $\acal$, the dimension of $\acal$ equals the dimension of $\bcal$.
-So by the compactness of the space of constraints, we get that $\acal$, as the intersection of open sets, is open. \end{proof}
+Since $h$ is arbitrary, we get that the image of $\hilb$ is open. \end{proof}